Wentril/kubernetes_workshop/course.md

 username:  6 bytes
 ```

-TODO at least ServiceAccount, DockerConfig in security section

 #### Using Secrets in Pods

 Pods can consume Secrets in a similar way as ConfigMaps, such as through environment variables or mounted as files in a volume.